tarcinapp/entity-persistence-service/README.md

 - **Lists** can model playlists, wishlists, saved searches, shopping carts, or collections.
 - **Reactions** can track likes, ratings, flags, reviews, bookmarks, follows, or measurement signals from IoT devices.

-📌 Each record — whether an entity, list, or reaction — is automatically decorated with a consistent set of **managed fields**, including:
+📌 Each record — whether an entity, list, or reaction — is automatically decorated with a set of **managed fields**, including:
 - `_id`
 - `_ownerUsers`, `_ownerGroups`
 - `_viewerUsers`, `_viewerGroups`